SMAC-Group/course_intro_statistics/chapters/chapter2.md

 Cmax_non_obese = codex$cmax[codex$obese == 0]
 ```

-Then, we can compare the group and, for example, to compare the `cmax` between men and women we can use the following code:
+Then we can make comparisons between groups.
+For example, to compare the `cmax` between men and women we can use the following code:

 ```r
 boxplot_w_points(Cmax_women, Cmax_men,